skynet-guide/docs/docs/sia/wallet.en.md

 >If you are looking for CLI (Command Line Interface) instead, check our Mastering Sia with CLI guide.

-1. First thing to do is to visit the [website](https://sia.tech) and **download latest version of Sia-UI** for your `OS (Operating System)`.
+1. First thing to do is to visit the <a href="https://sia.tech" target="_blank" rel="noopener noreferrer">website</a> and **download latest version of Sia-UI** for your `OS (Operating System)`.
 This guide is written for 1.4.0 or higher at the time of 1.5.3 being the latest version available.
 2. **Launch Sia-UI** and once you see the options to create wallet or recover it from a seed, select the option to **Create Wallet**.
 It will present you with 29-word seed and force you to write it down.
 This 29-word seed is the only information you will ever need to regain access to your wallet.
 3. **Save your 29-word seed** in a `password manager` of your choice to make sure it's secure and available after a possible system faliure (see [Secure Seed Management guide](/sia/seed-management.html)).
 You can also include any notes like where to download it or copy/paste content or link of this article.
 4. **Backup your `password manager‘s` database**.
 Once you save this new item in your database under name like “Sia Wallet [Seed]”, what I usually do is to duplicate that item and name it “Sia Wallet [Seed Backup]”.
 Just in case you ever accidentally deleted any of these two.
 Then save the database, update it’s timestamp like “KeePass_01_05_19” and save it to all the places and devices you decided to.
 Two are absolute minimum, 3–4 work best.